wallymathieu/customer-service/clean-aspnet-core-fsharp/readme.md

-# f# implementation of customer service using owin
+# f# implementation of customer service using clean asp.net core

 ## Description of files